-At the forefront of defending automotive companies, Shook, Hardy & Bacon understands our clients’ products, their businesses and the industry as a whole, as well as the legal and regulatory landscape, including emerging technology and liability theories.
+Shook, Hardy & Bacon understands our clients’ products, their businesses and the automotive industry as a whole, as well as the legal and regulatory landscape and emerging technology and liability theories.

 We have a deep bench of leading automotive trial, class action and appellate lawyers who take a multidisciplinary approach to representing our clients.
-Shook lawyers frequently participate in industry workshops and technical training sessions to enhance their expertise on issues such as accident and biomechanical reconstruction, failure mode analysis, component characteristics, and performance.
-Our team is also experienced in appellate preservation and procedure so we can defend favorable judgments and attack unfavorable ones.
-Many of our cases settle before trial thanks to effective motion practice.
+Shook lawyers frequently participate in industry workshops and technical training sessions to enhance their knowledge of accident and biomechanical reconstruction, failure mode analysis, component characteristics and performance.
+Our team is also experienced in appellate procedure, so we can defend favorable judgments and attack unfavorable ones.

 Product Liability Litigation: We represent companies that design and assemble automobiles, trucks, buses, motorcycles, ATVs, cranes, construction equipment, and specialized industrial and agricultural machines.
 Our work includes handling all types of product defect cases, including pattern litigation, and efficiently managing cases as regional or national counsel.

 Our lawyers have fielded almost every type of claim.
 For example, we have dealt with rollovers, electronic stability control, tire failure, unintended acceleration, glazing, airbags, side curtains, active restraint systems, seats, roof design, fuel systems, brakes, vehicle structures, door latches, and child restraint systems.
 As part of our front-end risk mitigation services, we provide input on advertising and product literature and counsel on emerging issues such as autonomous and assistive vehicle technology.